abbypmlee/FLASK-APP-PROJECT/README.md

-Flask application developed using HTML and Python; practicing combiniing Python with HTML for the first time for a final project for my Spanish class.
+Full-stack Flask application built in Python & HTML for a Spanish-literature capstone.
+• Implemented Flask routes, Jinja templates, and object-oriented dialogue logic to answer questions on contemporary Spanish texts.
+• Integrated HTML/CSS front-end with Python back-end—my first end-to-end web project.
+• Presented the app entirely in Spanish to a non-technical audience and earned a perfect score on the final.